3D projection: Cavalier projection (45°)

 In cavalier projection (sometimes cavalier perspective or high view point) a point of the object is represented by three coordinates, x, y and z.
 On the drawing, it is represented by only two coordinates, x″ and y″.
 On the flat drawing, two axes, x and z on the figure, are perpendicular and the length on these axes are drawn with a 1:1 scale; it is thus similar to the dimetric projections, although it is not an axonometric projection, as the third axis, here y, is drawn in diagonal, making an arbitrary angle with the x″ axis, usually 30 or 45°.
 The length of the third axis is not scaled.

 Cabinet projection

-The term cabinet projection (sometimes cabinet perspective) stems from its use in illustrations by the furniture industry.
 Like cavalier perspective, one face of the projected object is parallel to the viewing plane, and the third axis is projected as going off in an angle (typically 30° or 45° or arctan(2) = 63.4°).
 Unlike cavalier projection, where the third axis keeps its length, with cabinet projection the length of the receding lines is cut in half.